 Research In Brief

-Having an advanced military and industry will give you a vital advantage over your enemies
+Having an advanced military and industry with Germany in Hearts of Iron IV will give you a vital advantage over your enemies

 With this, find below a concise list of the research you should prioritise:

 - Electronic Mechanical Engineering (do this part of the tree as you go on, as you get research deduction bonuses)

 - Industry (dispersed industry and construction before anything else)

 - Land Doctrine (mobile warfare – blitzkrieg side)